 Are you thinking about offering an in-person, hybrid or virtual event, workshop or presentation?
 We can help!

-For more information about how we can partner with you to deliver your next sustainability event, reach out to our Senior Manager, Event Partnerships, Caroline Vanesse, directly at email@example.com.
+For more information about how we can partner with you to deliver your next sustainability event, reach out to our Senior Manager, Event Partnerships, Caroline Vanasse, directly at firstname.lastname@example.org.